Fresnes Prison: History

 During World War II, Fresnes prison was used by the Germans to house captured British SOE agents and members of the French Resistance.
 Held in horrific conditions, many of these prisoners were tortured, and some died there.
 As soon as the Allied forces broke through at Normandy and fought their way to liberate Paris, the Gestapo peremptorily killed prisoners at Fresnes.
 Fresnes Prison was liberated on 24 August 1944 by the French 2nd Armoured Division under General Philippe Leclerc, after a day of heavy fighting with many casualties on both sides.

+In 1978, the Raymond Barre government vested the prison with a permanent guillotine, intending it to be the only location for all executions in France, with all prisoners under capital convictions being transferred to Fresnes.
+In February 1981, prisoner Philippe Maurice, transferred to Fresnes' death row the preceding fall, attempted a dramatic escape after help from his lawyer, Brigitte Hammerlin, who smuggled in a pistol for the purpose.
+Philippe, like the other six prisoners in the condemned cells, was eventually commuted by François Mitterrand following his electoral victory in May, and capital punishment was subsequently abolished in the same year.